 4> consider the RACH-based CLTM cell switch to be ongoing.

-NOTE 2: For L3 measurement based RACH-less CLTM, if there are multiple selected RSs corresponding to the CG with the measurement above the cg-LTM-RSRP-ThresholdSSB, it is up to UE implementation to select one of them to perform CLTM.
+NOTE 2: For L3 measurement based RACH-less CLTM, if there are multiple selected RSs corresponding to the CG with the measurement above the cg-RRC-RSRP-ThresholdSSB, it is up to UE implementation to select one of them to perform CLTM.

 2> if the RACH-less CLTM cell switch is considered to be ongoing: